pulumi/docs/pulumi-hugo/themes/default/content/blog/kenshoo-migrates-to-aws-with-pulumi/index.md

     - migration
 ---

-> Danny Zalkind is the DevOps group manager for Kenshoo, an award-winning intelligent marketing platform.
-He brings his 15 years of exprience of managing tech teams to his current role where he's dedicated to allow Kenshoo R&D to efficiently produce and serve software.
+> Danny Zalkind is the DevOps group manager for Skai, an award-winning intelligent marketing platform.
+He brings his 15 years of exprience of managing tech teams to his current role where he's dedicated to allow Skai R&D to efficiently produce and serve software.
 You can find him on [Linkedin](https://www.linkedin.com/in/danny-zalkind-01602b56/).

-Kenshoo is an independent, global marketing platform for strategy, measurement, and best-of-breed activation across all of the world’s most influential digital channels.
-Kenshoo’s solution provides data-driven insights and optimization technology to help companies make informed decisions and scale performance across critical publishers.
+Skai is an independent, global marketing platform for strategy, measurement, and best-of-breed activation across all of the world’s most influential digital channels.
+Skai’s solution provides data-driven insights and optimization technology to help companies make informed decisions and scale performance across critical publishers.

-Kenshoo possesses a highly technical engineering organization with over 350 software engineers, data experts, and DevOps engineers.
+Skai possesses a highly technical engineering organization with over 350 software engineers, data experts, and DevOps engineers.

 <!--more-->

-## Why Kenshoo is moving to AWS
+## Why Skai is moving to AWS

 The public cloud is not entirely new to us.
-Kenshoo’s microservices have been running on AWS for a few years now.
+Skai’s microservices have been running on AWS for a few years now.
 Our core monolith service is hosted in a data center running our private cloud infrastructure with its hundreds of Terabytes of data.

 As our business grew, we noticed that our private cloud infrastructure could not keep pace with our business needs.
 Adding new capacity to our private cloud could take months of purchasing hardware, preparation, shipping, and deployment.